I-765: Application for Employment Authorization

-2. If you are mailing your application to USCIS, you must also submit:
+2. If you are mailing your application to USCIS, you must also submit the following:

-- The passport-style photos must be 2” by 2”.
-The photos must be in color with full face, frontal view on a white to off-white background.
-Head height should measure 1” to 1 3/8” from top to bottom of chin, and eye height is between 1 1/8’ to 1 3/8” from bottom of photo.
+The passport-style photos must be 2” by 2”.
+The photos must be in color with full face and frontal view on a white to off-white background.
+Head height should measure 1” to 1 3/8” from top to bottom of the chin, and eye height should be between 1 1/8’ to 1 3/8” from the bottom of the photo.
 Your head must be bare unless you are wearing headwear as required by a religious order of which you are a member.
-Using pencil or felt pen, lightly print your name and Alien Receipt Number on the back of the photo.
+Using a pencil or felt pen, lightly print your name and Alien Receipt Number on the back of the photo.